 Finding a manufacturer and placing an order quickly is the first step, but you also need to arrange fast shipping.
 With the Rainbow Loom products, I air freighted very heavy rubber bands.
 Most people would not do that because it’s extremely heavy, but it didn’t matter because it meant I was one of the first people to hit the marketplace.
 Even with an item that cost a little bit more than I like to pay, I was making a great profit margin.
 Later on when you’ve got the right quality item with the right packaging and so on, you can switch to sea freight but the most important thing is to make those first sales.

-The demand for trending items can often be overwhelming for sellers who fulfil orders themselves.
+The demand for trending items can often be overwhelming for sellers who fulfill orders themselves.

 Another tip for acting quickly is that you don’t always have to use overseas vendors.
 There are a lot of manufacturing companies in the United States that you can find through websites like Maker’s Row, out of Brooklyn, New York.
 They’re quite new and don’t have as many manufacturers as the better known ThomasNet.
 This year I’m working on a Halloween item with a US manufacturing company and they’re not much more expensive than China, and their item is a little bit more quality.